Mark Braddon

 As the DICOM format continues to evolve to keep up with advancements in medical imaging technology, our article aims to raise awareness among ophthalmologists and optometrists about the DICOM file format.

+What is DICOM format?
 You can also watch a short video about DICOM and non-DICOM file formats.

 What is DICOM file format?